Still have questions? Leave a comment

 Follow these steps for a polished novel manuscript format:

 • Use scene break embellishments that fit your story and theme.
+Ensure that chapters always start on the right page to maintain reader engagement.

 • Employ consistent indentation and punctuation for the dialogues.